Low Curb

 Tap Here for Shadow Curb install with Ebbe INNI

-Pro Tip: To get an accurate measurement from wall to wall measure from the left wall and make a mark at 10”, then measure the distance from the right wall to the mark you just made, and add 10” to that number.
+Pro Tip: To get an accurate measurement from wall to wall, measure from the left wall and make a mark at 10”, then measure the distance from the right wall to the mark you just made, and add 10” to that number.

-Snap End Plugs into place.
+3. After Ebbe Kerb is cut, snap End Plugs into place.

-3. Chalk or draw a line on the floor where the Kerb will be located.
+4. Chalk or draw a line on the floor where the Kerb will be located.

 Pro Tip: The Kerb can be used as a straight edge to mark the floor